Robert F. Carrozza: Internal conflict

 In 1989, a violent internal conflict fractured the Patriarca family.
-A "renegade faction" led by Carrozza, his stepbrother and family consiglieri Joseph Russo, and mobster Vincent Ferrarra challenged the leadership of boss Raymond Patriarca and family associate Frank Salemme.
-By seizing family leadership, Carrozza and the other renegades sought to control illegal gambling and the extortion of bookmakers, drug dealers and restaurant owners in Massachusetts.
+A "renegade faction" led by Carrozza, his stepbrother and family consiglieri Joseph Russo, and mobster Vincent "the Animal" Ferrara challenged the leadership of boss Raymond "Junior" Patriarca and family associate Francis "Cadillac Frank" Salemme.
+By seizing family leadership, Carrozza and the other renegades sought to control illegal gambling and the extortion of bookmakers, drug dealers and restaurant owners in the Greater Boston area.
 This takeover attempt provoked a gang civil war that lasted until 1996 and claimed over a dozen lives.

-On June 16, 1989, Patriarca underboss William P. Grasso's body was found with a bullet wound to the head along the banks of the Connecticut River in Wethersfield, Connecticut.
+On June 16, 1989, the body of Patriarca underboss William "Billy the Wild Man" Grasso was found with a bullet wound to the head along the banks of the Connecticut River in Wethersfield, Connecticut.
 Five hours after the discovery of Grasso's body, gunmen shot and seriously wounded Salemme at a restaurant in Saugus, Massachusetts.
-On June 27, 1989, informant and former Patriarca family member, Angelo Mercurio told Federal Bureau of Investigation (FBI) agent John Connolly that Russo, Ferrara and Carrozza had planned and executed both shootings.
-Much of the Patriarca family's legal troubles resulted from this relationship between Whitey Bulger, leader of Boston's Winter Hill Gang, and Connolly.
+On June 27, 1989, informant and former Patriarca family member, Angelo "Sonny" Mercurio told Federal Bureau of Investigation (FBI) agent John "Zip" Connolly that Russo, Ferrara and Carrozza had planned and executed both shootings.
+Much of the Patriarca family's legal troubles resulted from this relationship between James "Whitey" Bulger, leader of Boston's Winter Hill Gang, and Connolly.
 In exchange for Bulger providing Connolly with incriminating information on the Patriarca family, Connolly protected Bulger and his criminal operations from law enforcement.

 On March 26, 1990, Carrozza and twenty other family members were indicted on racketeering, extortion, narcotics, illegal gambling, and murder charges.
 The Patriarca arrests were described as "the most sweeping attack ever launched on a single organized crime family."
-One of the most damaging pieces of evidence was a tape recording of a Cosa Nostra induction ceremony attended by 13 Patriarca family members.
+One of the most damaging pieces of evidence was a tape recording of a Cosa Nostra induction ceremony attended by thirteen Patriarca family members.
 On January 6, 1992, Carrozza's attorney, Henry D. Katz, offered Carrozza a plea bargain in which the government promised not to prosecute him for the Grasso murder, an offense that could carry a life sentence, and for the attempted murder of Salemme.
 Carrozza accepted the plea bargain and was sentenced to 19 years in prison.
 In 1993, 26 others were indicted and convicted for running a bookmaking operation.